GN4RK/terry/README.md

 ## Features

-- Automatically detects and responds to Steam lobby links with tinyurl links.
+- Automatically detects and responds to Steam lobby links with short links.
 - Reacts with ❤️ to thank-you messages.

 ## Adding Terry to your server